-For many of us, pets are considered vital members of our families.
-As people put off having children until later in life, or forgo child-rearing altogether, our animal companions can fill roles traditionally reserved for kids.
-We spend billions of dollars on their care and well-being every year, we sleep with our cats, and we even send our dogs to daycare.
+For many of us, we consider pets vital members of our families.
+As people put off having children until later in life, or forgo child-rearing altogether, animal companions can fill roles traditionally reserved for kids.
+We spend billions of dollars on their care and well-being every year.
 Pets are often much more than simple possessions.
+But what about pet custody laws?

-Legally speaking, pets are property.
-On paper, they’re no different from a couch, table, lamp, or other assets to be divided in a separation.
+Legally speaking, the courts have traditionally viewed pets as property.
+On paper, they’ve been no different from a couch, table, lamp, or other assets to be divided in a separation.

 As pet custody battles become an increasingly common occurrence in divorce, and as animal companions continue to play essential roles in our lives, their legal status is changing by degrees.
 It is, however, a gradual process, and there is a great deal to consider.